-This should include short, medium and long-term projections for staffing.
+This should include short, medium, and long-term projections for staffing.
 It should take account of trends in the industry, include an analysis of what your competitors are doing, and the kind of talent you’re looking to attract and retain.

 Digital HR Tech recommends using a SWOT system – identifying the company’s strengths, weaknesses, opportunities and threats – and using it as the basis for consolidating the company’s present state while improving in the future.

-Consider also your engagement strategies.
+Also consider your engagement strategies.
 Can you integrate new processes such as flexible working and, if so, how will you manage implementation?

 Building a reputation, internally and externally, as an employer of choice is also vital.
 How will you invest in the employee experience?

 Ensure you have the People systems and technology needed not just for today, but for your company’s future plans.

 It should also include a plan for the coming year and projected timeframe after – what will you achieve?
 How does this fit within the overall business strategy?